Let Horses Have Their Tails

 The History

-Historically, when heavy horses were routinely worked in harness, the tail bones of draft horses were “docked” -surgically removed near the base, to stop the tail from growing for the purposes of preventing the tail from getting caught in machinery or harness.
+Historically, when heavy horses were routinely worked in harness, the tail bones of draught horses were “docked” -surgically removed near the base, to stop the tail from growing for the purposes of preventing the tail from getting caught in machinery or harness.
 This was considered practical for the farmers and a safety measure for the horses.

 Since tractors replaced the use of heavy horses, the practice was considered an unnecessary cruelty and legislation banned it in the UK in 1949.